How can I add myself to the waitlist?

 Can I have just my forehead wrinkles treated?

 In most circumstances, no. If the forehead is treated on its own there is a greater risk of you having a ‘heavy’ brow which can look and feel awful.
 This is why we always treat the frown and forehead together.
 You can however have your frown treated on its own.

 I've had anti-wrinkle treatment for the first time and my lids feel heavy?

-Unfortunately this is an uncommon side effect of anti-wrinkle treatment and as frustrating as it is, it will resolve quiet quickly.
+Unfortunately this is an uncommon side effect of anti-wrinkle treatment and as frustrating as it is, it will resolve quite quickly.
 This is more likely to happen in individuals with naturally heavier lids.
-It is also more common for you to experience this on your first anti-wrinkle treatment as you are adjusting to the sensation of the muscle being paralyzed.
+It is also more common for you to experience this on your first anti-wrinkle treatment as you are adjusting to the sensation of the muscle being paralysed.